 Sharon Guynup

-Author.
-Journalist.
-Producer.
-Photographer.
-Speaker.
 National Geographic Explorer.
 Public Policy Fellow

 Co-founder, Big Cat Voices

-Her work has garnered awards from the Society of Professional Journalists, New York City's Deadline Club and an Arlene Award for “an article that makes a difference” from the American Society of Journalists and Authors.
-And she's
+grant in Nonfiction; and was named a Changemaker by New York University in 2023.
+Her work has also garnered awards from the Society of Professional Journalists, New York City's Deadline Club and an Arlene Award for “an article that makes a difference” from the American Society of Journalists and Authors.
+She’s a National Geographic Explorer; lived in Turkey as a Fulbright Scholar; and as a former global fellow at the Woodrow Wilson International Center for Scholars, Sharon worked at the intersection of environmental issues and public policy.

 Together, they capture the beauty, intelligence and secret habits of the animals.
 But they also tell their stories to bring international attention to the threats that face them and features extraordinary individuals working to protect them.
 It also teaches kids how to help save these magnificent felines and how to be a good steward for the planet.